Things to Do in Jersey City: The Local Guide That Makes You Want to Move Here

 4. Where to Eat & Drink: Yes, Jersey City Holds Its Own

-The Jersey City dining scene doesn’t shout for attention—it just quietly outperforms.
-Whether you’re hunting for pizza that rivals Manhattan, cocktails with skyline views, or a neighborhood spot that knows your order by the second visit, you’ll find it here.
+The Jersey City dining scene doesn't shout for attention.
+It just quietly outperforms.
+Whether you're hunting for pizza that rivals Manhattan, cocktails with skyline views, or a neighborhood spot that already knows your order, it's here.

 Grove Street & Newark Ave